 Elderly – As people age, the ability of the body to conserve water is reduced.
 This factor combined with medical conditions such as diabetes or dementia can lead to a depletion of water in the body.
 It is important that elderly people take care to hydrate even when eating smaller and fewer meals.

 Other factors – When living at or visiting a higher altitude, breathing rate and rate of urination may increase.
 These factors can lead to dehydration.

 Signs of dehydration include feelings of thirst, little urination, irritability of children, lack of tears when crying, headache, and constipation.
 If you or your children are experiencing any of these symptoms, visit SignatureCare Emergency Center ERs for complete medical examination, diagnosis and treatment.

 Visit our emergency room immediately if you are experiencing the following:

 - Skin that has no elasticity

 - Rapid heartbeat and breathing

 - Sunken soft spot on a baby’s head

 - Low blood pressure

-Symptoms of dehydration can lead to very serious medical complications.
-If you are experiencing any of these symptoms please visit one of our two locations.
+Dehydration can lead to very serious medical complications.
+If you are experiencing any of these symptoms, please visit one of our emergency room locations in Austin, College Station, Odessa, Texarkana, Midland, Paris, Lewisville, Pflugerville and Killeen, TX.
 We are here to help you 24 hours a day, 7 days a week.
-Schedule an emergency room appointment with us.
+Schedule an emergency room appointment.